zenorogue/newconformist/README.md

 `-q`: do not display the progress while computing maps.
 Also `-qt` does not display the progress in text, and `-qd` does not display the progress as a picture.

+`-joinparam <eps> <pixels> <y>`: set the parameters for the branching algorithm.
+Branches are detected when the Y coordinate of the mapping is below eps or above 1-eps in distance greater than the given number of pixels.
+The branch merge point is chosen at the given y (or 1-y).
+The default values are: `-joinparam 1e-5 5 .1`.

+`-joinoff`: disables the branching algorithm.

 # Shapes

 `-rectangle <X> <Y> -cm`: prepare a XxY rectangle from mapping.